deepchecks/deepchecks/docs/source/user-guide/general/when_should_you_use.rst

 Thus, you probably want to examine several performance metrics, compare it to various benchmarks and be able to construct a clear picture about the model's performance.
 You may also want to find where it under-performs, and investigate to see if you discover any insights that could be used to improve model performance.

-For these purposes you can use the :func:`deepchecks.tabular.suites.model_evaluation` suite.
+For these purposes you can use the :func:`deepchecks.tabular.suites.model_evaluation` or the :func:`deepchecks.vision.suites.model_evaluation` suite.

 .. _when_should_you_use__general_overview: